121onto/sec-diff/Readme.md

 - https://www.sec.gov/Archives/edgar/data/1330421/000119312514251125/d698757d10k.htm

 Navigate into the root directory for your install.
-The following command will download these files, convert them into plaintext, and fire up an expressjs instance on your local machine
+The following command will download the filings, convert them into plaintext, and fire up an expressjs instance on your local machine (n stands for new, o stands for old):

 ```bash
 node app.js \